Philip’s career combines leadership positions in the academy, media and business.

-- Chubb, P. & W. Bacon, ‘Fiery Politics and Extreme Events,’ in E. Eide, R. Kunelius and V. Kumpu (eds), Global Climate – Local Journalisms.
+10. Chubb, P. and Bacon, W ‘Fiery Politics and Extreme Events,’ in E. Eide, R. Kunelius and V. Kumpu (eds), Global Climate – Local Journalisms.
 Bochum/Freiburg: Projektverlag, 2010.

-Having joined the academy, in 2009, Chubb became the Australian representative in a group of 20 international media scholars known as MediaClimate, centred in Scandinavian countries.
+Having joined the academy, in 2009 Chubb became the Australian representative in a group of 20 international media scholars known as MediaClimate, centred in Finland and Norway.
 The network provides comparative, transnational monitoring, analysis and evaluation of how journalism covers climate change in different parts of the globe.
-The work has been funded by UNESCO and the Norwegian and Finnish governments, and published two books to which Chubb contributed chapters on the Australian experience.
+The work has been funded by UNESCO and the Norwegian and Finnish governments, and published three books to which Chubb contributed chapters on the Australian experience.
 Global Climate was the first book.

-This is the second MediaClimate project so far.
+This was the second MediaClimate project.
 The chapter concerned news media representations of the business response to the carbon tax proposals of the Australian Government between February and July 2011.
 It examined the relationship of this coverage to the United Nations Climate Change Conference held at Durban of the same year.

-- Chubb, P. and C, Nash, ‘The Politics of Reporting Climate Change at the Australian Broadcasting Corporation,’ Media International Australia 144 (2012): 37–48.
+13 Chubb, P. and Nash, C ‘The Politics of Reporting Climate Change at the Australian Broadcasting Corporation,’ Media International Australia 144 (2012): 37–48.